VShopApp/docs/docs/Troubleshooting/White_Screen.md

 Your app is (completely) white.
 You only have an X button in the top left corner.

 ## Check version
-Please check that you have the newest update of the V-Shop app.
+Please check that you have the newest update of VShop.

 ## "Access Denied"
-It could be that Riot Games' Cloudflare proxy has interfered, but does not display an error message.
+It could be that Riot Games Cloudflare proxy has interfered, but does not display an error message.
 Try the [Access Denied](https://docs.vshop.one/Troubleshooting/Access_Denied/) fix anyway.

 ## Delete app cache & storage